How to clean an oven – 6 easy steps for a quick and thorough clean

 6. Clean the outside and surrounding area

-Like when assessing how to clean a washing machine it's important to clean the outside and surrounding surfaces too, to ensure a thorough clean.
+Similar to how you clean your fridge, it's important to reach the smaller compartments.
 "Pay attention to the nooks and crannies.
 Many horrors hide in the gaps between the oven and the wall or the oven and the cabinets," says Yordan.

 "We usually thoroughly clean inside the oven, but we often forget about these small gaps.
 They fill with crumbs and food over time and attract all kinds of pests.
 An excellent trick to clean these spaces without moving the appliance is to wrap a kitchen knife with a damp washcloth and gently rub it inside the crack.
 Keep the angle of the blade up so that the dirt won’t fall to the floor."